outrunnl/dbcollect/README.md

 Q: Why is dbcollect written in Python 2?
 This is no longer supported!

 A: Python 3 is not available by default on many older systems, i.e. Linux (RHEL/OEL/CentOS), Solaris.
 On EL6 I even had to backport support for Python 2.6.
 I plan to make it work with both python 2 and 3 in the future.

+Q: How long will it take to run _dbcollect_ ?

+A: This mostly depends on how many AWR/Statspack reports need to be generated.
+Collecting the OS information usually only takes a few seconds.
+For normal environments, an AWR report (HTML) takes a about 1-2 seconds, Statspack even less.
+For a single instance environment, 10 day collect period, 1 hour interval, the amount of reports is about 240 so _dbcollect_ will run for under 10 minutes.
+There are some known Oracle issues with AWR generation resulting in much longer times.
+The latest version of _dbcollect_ predicts the remaining time so you have an idea.

 Q: Does dbcollect gather confidential data?